openmobilityfoundation/mobility-data-specification/policy/README.md

 Some Policies as established by the Agency may benefit from rider communication.
 This optional field contains a map of languages to be (optionally?) shown to the user.
 (Unanswered question: shown with what frequency?
 At sign-up?
 Once per day?)

-Langugate tag values will be per [BCP 47](https://www.rfc-editor.org/rfc/bcp/bcp47.txt).
+Language tag values will be per [BCP 47](https://www.rfc-editor.org/rfc/bcp/bcp47.txt).

 Example for a decreased speed-limit rule for Venice Beach on weekends: